Posted on 5th August 2021

 They could do little about the summer heat and poor sanitation that lead to the rapid spread of unspecified diseases for most of which there was no treatment and were invariably lethal.

 Diet was also a regular source of illness.
-Fruit such as apples and berries would be eaten as treats but raw vegetables were avoided as they were considered to be unhealthy.
+Fruit such as apples and berries would be eaten as treats but raw vegetables were avoided as they were thought to be unhealthy.
 The wealthy ate predominantly meat supplemented by cheese and fine wines.
-They did not consume vegetables, cooked or otherwise, as this was considered to be peasant food and beneath them.
+They did not consume vegetables, cooked or otherwise, as this was peasant food and beneath them.
 Likewise, the poor were unable to eat meat unless it was poached.
 They survived instead on diet of thick bread made of barley and rye, soups made with ingredients such as cabbage, leeks, onions, parsley, and garlic.
 A rabbit illicitly acquired was considered a treat and with food always scarce anything larger a reason for celebration.

 Rivers and lakes were used as open sewers and so water was rarely drunk even if made palatable with honey, instead a great deal of warm beer was consumed.

 Medieval diets were not high in protein and dietary problems were manifest.
-All strata’s of society suffered from deficiencies and gastric problems were an everyday occurrence with warm herbal drinks were believed to hold the remedy, either that or a hot poultice on the stomach.
+All strata of society suffered from deficiencies and gastric problems were an everyday occurrence with warm herbal drinks were believed to hold the remedy, either that or a hot poultice on the stomach.

 Many of the remedies to commonplace illnesses would appear bizarre to us today: toothache, for example, was believed to be caused by a worm within the tooth trying to gnaw its way out.
 The cure was to hold a lit candle as close to the tooth as possible without burning the skin.